linked-db/linked-ql/site/docs.md

 If you are totally new here, you may want to begin with [What is LinkedQL](/overview).
 If you already know you want the embeddable local runtime, jump to [FlashQL](/flashql).

-## The idea in one minute

-LinkedQL keeps one application-facing shape across very different runtimes:

-- `db.query()` for regular SQL execution and live queries
-- `db.stream()` for lazy row-by-row reads
-- `db.transaction()` for explicit transactions
-- `db.wal.subscribe()` for table-level changefeeds

-one consistent API surface, whether `db` is:

-- PostgreSQL
-- MySQL
-- MariaDB
-- an edge client
-- FlashQL, the local embeddable engine

 ## Installation

 Install the package from npm: